+,

 change current proposed

-Course Number(s) BIOL 410
+Course Number(s) BIOL 483

-Formal Title Modeling in the Life Sciences
+Formal Title Evolution: From Genes to Genomes

-Transcript Title (≤30c) Modeling in the Life Sci
+Transcript Title (≤30c) Evol: From Genes to Genomes

 Recommended Course Preparation

 Prerequisite NOTE: Unless otherwise indicated, a prerequisite is assumed to be passed with a "D" or better.
-BIOL 142, BIOL 302, BIOL 303, CHEM 101 and [STAT 350 or MATH 151 or MATH 155] with a grade of "C" or better.
-You must have completed BIOL 142 and BIOL 302 and BIOL 303 and CHEM 101 and [STAT 350 or STAT 355 or MATH 151 or MATH 155] all with a grade of "C" or better.
+You must complete BIOL 142 and BIOL 302 and BIOL 303 and STAT 350 and ENGL 100 or equivalent with a C or better.
+You must complete BIOL 142 and BIOL 302 and BIOL 303 and [STAT 350 OR STAT 355] and [ENGL 100 or equivalent] all with a grade of "C" or better.

-Credits 4.00
+Credits 4

-Repeatable? ☐ Yes No ☐ Yes ☐ No
+Repeatable? ☐ Yes ☐ No ☐ Yes ☐ No

 Max.
-Total Credits 4.00 Max.
+Total Credits 4 Max.
 Total Credits: This should be equal to the number of credits for courses that cannot be repeated for credit.
 For courses that may be repeated for credit, enter the maximum total number of credits a student can receive from this course.
 E.g., enter 6 credits for a 3 credit course that may be taken a second time for credit, but not for a third time.
 Please note that this does NOT refer to how many times a class may be retaken for a higher grade.

-Grading Method(s) ⊠ Reg (A-F) ☐ Audit ☐ Pass-Fail Reg (A-F) Audit Pass-Fail
+Grading Method(s) ⊠ Reg (A-F) ⊠ Audit ⊠ Pass-Fail ☐ Reg (A-F) ☐ Audit ☐ Pass-Fail